 A list of named watercourses in Fingal is provided in Table 2.1.
-While the list is not exhaustive, it gives an indication of the extent of the river and stream network in the County.
+While the list is not exhaustive, and not all mapped watercourses are named, it gives an indication of the extent of the river and stream network in the County.
 Watercourse names are generally as per Environmental Protection Agency (EPA) designations; some of the streams listed may be known locally by other names.
 Watercourse names are shown on flood mapping included as Appendices to the SFRA.